githubharald/SimpleHTR/README.md

 ### Fast image loading
 Loading and decoding the png image files from the disk is the bottleneck even when using only a small GPU.
 The database LMDB is used to speed up image loading:
-* Go to the `src` directory and run `createLMDB.py` with the IAM data directory specified
+* Go to the `src` directory and run `createLMDB.py --data_dir path/to/IAM` with the IAM data directory specified
+* A subfolder `lmdb` is created in the IAM data directory containing the LMDB files
 * When training the model, add the command line option `--fast`

-Using the `--fast` option and a GTX 1050 TI training takes around 3h with a batch size of 500.
+Using the `--fast` option and a GTX 1050 Ti training takes around 3h with a batch size of 500.

 ### Other datasets